Leadership

 Dymanh Chhoun

-Dymanh Chhoun comes to Sahan Journal from KARE 11 News, where he worked as a full-time photojournalist.
+Dymanh Chhoun is a multimedia journalist at Sahan Journal.
+He comes to Sahan Journal from KARE 11 News, where he worked as a full-time photojournalist.
 Known for his breaking news coverage, Chhoun documented the police killings of Jamar Clark, Philando Castile, and, most recently, George Floyd.

 Chhoun and his family moved to Minnesota from a Thai refugee camp in 1993, when he was 7 years old.
 He lived in south Minneapolis for 12 years, graduating from Roosevelt High School.